aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

----
+﻿---
 title: Open a Document Read-Only
-description: "Aspose.Words for .NET allows you to make your document read-only so that the content can be copied or read, but not modified."
+description: "Aspose.Words for .NET enables you to make your document read-only so that the content can be copied or read, but not modified."
 type: docs
 weight: 10
 url: /net/open-a-document-read-only/
 aliases: [/net/document-protection/]
 ---

 Sometimes, you may have a document that needs a review, but you do not want reviewers to randomly modify your content.
-Aspose.Words allows you to make the permission of your document read-only so that the content can be copied or read, but not modified.
+Aspose.Words enables you to make the permission of your document read-only so that the content can be copied or read, but not modified.
 This will prevent content from being removed or added to your document.

 {{% alert color="primary" %}}